Saubers/Saubers/README.md

 - 🔭 I’m currently working in a mobile app with OpenDev Pro.

-- :brain: Experience: I’ve made a web page about Pokemon, a car shop groupal project, and a mobile app.
+- :hammer: Experience: I’ve made a web page about Pokemon, a car shop groupal project, and a mobile app.

 - 🌱 I’m currently learning more about React Native.